What the Lindsay Society does

 Non-members wishing to purchase a single issue can do so by sending a cheque for £16 sterling made out to the Lindsay Society to the Distribution Manager, Dr G Garnett, Hey Barn, Back Lane, Newton-in-Bowland, Clitheroe, Lancs, BB7 3EE.

-The Saturday and Sunday morning lecture sessions will be an eclectic mix of thought provoking, surprising and amusing talks covering many aspects of dental history.
+The Saturday and Sunday morning lecture sessions were an eclectic mix of thought provoking, surprising and amusing talks covering many aspects of dental history.

 For more information about the annual conference please contact the Honorary Secretary Dr Brian Williams.